blackskygg/RollingLydia/README.md

 ![image](https://github.com/blackskygg/RollingLydia/blob/master/screenshots/problem.png)

 ### the Name List Format
-The problem list file shoudl follow the following format and should be also be saved using ``UTF-8 encoding``.
+The problem list file should follow the following format and should be also be saved using ``UTF-8 encoding``.

 The file should look like: